How Accrual Accounting Can Shield Businesses from Tax Payments

 The game goes for advance payments for goods and properties.
 Businesses can postpone reporting income from the advance payments they receive from properties they sell, lease, build, or install.

 For example, a magazine receives a 12-month subscription for its monthly publication.
-In November 2016, it received payment the payment of $120 from a subscriber who agrees to pay the entire cost upfront.
+In November 2016, it received a payment of $120 from a subscriber who agrees to pay the entire cost upfront.
 The said firm can postpone reporting the income until the completion of the contract, or when it has completed delivering the magazines to the subscriber.

 In these scenarios, the companies can opt to use the payments they received to grow their businesses, like investing or buying new equipment.

 However, companies who opt for accrual accounting have to follow certain rules if they want to defer recognizing income during a certain year.

 Generally, businesses are not allowed to defer the inclusion of advance payment in income for services that they are to perform after the end of the tax year following the year that they received the payment.

 To further illustrate this, a dance studio gets a two-year contract for 96 one-hour dance lessons.
 It received an advance payment for the contract in October 2016.
 The contract would stretch up to 2018.
 The company is thus obligated to recognize the payment in its 2016 income because part of the services won’t be performed until 2018 (or the year after the year it received the payment).